Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 3. Agent used a full-file write instead of an Edit/patch

-For large changes, agents sometimes use full-file rewrites.
-Your inline debug logs sit inside the file Claude rewrote — they’re not preserved unless Claude saw them as part of the task.
+For large changes, agents sometimes rewrite the whole file.
+Your inline debug logs sit inside the file Claude rewrote — they aren’t preserved unless Claude treated them as part of the task.

-How to spot it: Diff shows the entire file changed (every line touched) rather than localized hunks.
+How to spot it: the diff shows the entire file changed (every line touched) rather than localized hunks.
 That’s a full rewrite.

 4. You closed the editor buffer thinking the file was saved

 Your edits were in an unsaved editor buffer.
-Closing the editor or restarting it discarded the buffer; agent’s saved version is what’s on disk.
+Closing or restarting the editor discarded the buffer, and the agent’s saved version is what’s on disk.

-How to spot it: You don’t remember saving (Cmd+S) before the agent ran.
-The change is missing from disk but might be in editor recovery.
+How to spot it: you don’t remember pressing Cmd+S before the agent ran.
+The change is missing from disk but may be in editor recovery.

 5. Agent committed a “checkpoint” that included its overwrite

-Claude was prompted to commit after work.
+Claude was prompted to commit after the work.
 Its commit captured the post-overwrite state.
-Your edits never made it into git — but they may still be in editor local history.
+Your edits never made it into git — but they may still be in a /rewind checkpoint or editor local history.

-How to spot it: git log -1 --stat shows a recent agent commit.
-Your edits aren’t in any commit.
-Editor history is the remaining hope.
+How to spot it: git log -1 --stat shows a recent agent commit, and your edits aren’t in any commit.

 6. Stash was applied wrong or popped on a different branch